AngeloFerrando/mcmas-multi-coalitions/README.md

 MCMAS extension to consider multi coalitions.
 That is, mcmas is called for achieving the verification of a given ispl, but the coalitions of agents that make the formulae satisfied are returned to the user.

+## Publication
+Angelo Ferrando and Vadim Malvone.
+How to Find Good Coalitions to Achieve Strategic Objectives.
+In the proceedings of the 15th International Conference on Agents and Artificial Intelligence (ICAART 2023).

 ## Prerequisites

 - MCMAS (https://vas.doc.ic.ac.uk/software/mcmas/)